 You want to avoid value traps and prefer stable market prices.

-You understand that a low stock price does not mean that a company is undervalued.
+You understand that a low stock price does not mean a company is undervalued.
 Some stocks can be cheap for multiple reasons.
-As a value investor you need to understand when a company’s low evaluation indicates a shaky business.
+As a value investor,, you must understand when a company’s low evaluation indicates a shaky business.

 You want your stocks to provide yields sooner rather than later.